 Hit Enter to Search or X to close

-E-A-T is an acronym for "Expertise, Authoritativeness, Trustworthiness."
+E-A-T is an SEO acronym for "Expertise, Authoritativeness, Trustworthiness."

 We talk about expertise, authority and credibility.
 These criteria determine the relevance of your content and your entire website.
 E-A-T is in the evaluation guide that the human Quality Raters of Google use to determine the quality of a site.